yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-006_Add_Address_Button_Is_Visible.md

 ---

 ## ✅ Expected Result

-- "Add Address" button is visible on the page
+"Add Address" button is visible on the page
-- Button is properly displayed in the UI
-- No layout or rendering issues occur